bogdan/vf-widgets/Readme.md

 ## Princibles under this library:
   * Object oriented design
   * Unified API
-  * JavaScript should not generate HTML too much
+  * Manage HTML but not generate it
+  * Using custom events

 ## Provided widgets:
   * Basic: